11 of the best bike helmets and scooter helmets for kids

 How to fit your child’s helmet correctly

-Getting the right size is key, as is ensuring the helmet is positioned correctly on your child’s head because even the most robust helmet won’t protect your child’s head if it doesn’t fit well.
+Getting the right size is key, as is ensuring the helmet is positioned correctly on your child’s head, because even the most robust helmet won’t protect your child’s head if it doesn’t fit well.

 Clipped together, the chinstraps should lie flat against the head, forming a ‘Y’ at each earlobe.
-Use two fingers to make a V shape and hold them over the adjustment straps.
-"The adjuster clips of the adjustment straps should sit just around where your fingers meet at the bottom of the V," Simon explains.
-“Alternatively, you can tighten the straps so that they sit just below your child’s earlobes.”
+Use 2 fingers to make a V shape and hold them over the adjustment straps.
+"The adjuster clips of the adjustment straps should sit just around where your fingers meet at the bottom of the V," Simon says.
+"Alternatively, you can tighten the straps so that they sit just below your child’s earlobes.